peteroupc/html3dutil/doc/H3DU.SurfaceEval.md

  <a name='H3DU.SurfaceEval_H3DU.SurfaceEval_vertex'></a>
 ### H3DU.SurfaceEval#vertex(evaluator)

-Specifies a parametric surface function for generating vertex positions.
+Specifies a surface evaluator object for generating the vertex positions of a parametric surface.

 #### Parameters

 * `evaluator` (Type: Object)<br>
-    An object that may or must contain the following methods:<ul> <li>evaluate(<code>u</code>, <code>v</code>) - A method that takes a horizontal-axis coordinate (<code>u</code>), generally from 0 to 1, and a vertical-axis coordinate (<code>v</code>), generally from 0 to 1.
+    A <b>surface evaluator object</b>, which is an object that may or must contain the following methods:<ul> <li><code>evaluate(u, v)</code> - A method that takes a horizontal-axis coordinate (<code>u</code>), generally from 0 to 1, and a vertical-axis coordinate (<code>v</code>), generally from 0 to 1.
 This method is required.
-This method returns a vector of the result of the evaluation. <li>gradient(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the gradient of the surface at the given coordinates.<br> The <b>gradient</b> is a vector pointing up and away from the surface, or alternatively, the cross product of the tangent vector and bitangent vector, in that order.
-The gradient returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>.
-This method is optional. <li><a id="tangentvector"></a>tangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the tangent vector of the surface at the given coordinates.<br> The <b>tangent vector</b> is the vector pointing toward the U axis, or alternatively, the partial derivative of the "evaluate" method with respect to U. The bitangent vector returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. <li><a id="bitangentvector"></a>bitangent(<code>u</code>, <code>v</code>) - A method that takes the same parameters as "evaluate" and returns the bitangent vector of the surface at the given coordinates.
-This method is optional.<br> The <b>bitangent vector</b> is the vector pointing toward the V axis, or alternatively, the partial derivative of the "evaluate" method with respect to V. The bitangent vector returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. </ul>
+This method returns a vector of the result of the evaluation. <li><code>gradient(u, v)</code> - A method that takes the same parameters as <code>evaluate</code> and returns the gradient of the surface at the given coordinates.
+This method is optional.<br> The <b>gradient</b> is a vector pointing up and away from the surface, or alternatively, the cross product of the tangent vector and bitangent vector, in that order.
+The gradient returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. <li><a id="tangentvector"></a><code>tangent(u, v)</code> - A method that takes the same parameters as <code>evaluate</code> and returns the tangent vector of the surface at the given coordinates.
+This method is optional.<br> The <b>tangent vector</b> is the vector pointing toward the U axis, or alternatively, the partial derivative of the <code>evaluate</code> method with respect to U. The tangent vector returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. <li><a id="bitangentvector"></a><code>bitangent(u, v)</code> - A method that takes the same parameters as <code>evaluate</code> and returns the bitangent vector of the surface at the given coordinates.
+This method is optional. <br> The <b>bitangent vector</b> is the vector pointing toward the V axis, or alternatively, the partial derivative of the <code>evaluate</code> method with respect to V. The bitangent vector returned by this method should not be "normalized" to a <a href="tutorial-glmath.md">unit vector</a>. </ul>

 #### Return Value